 Pressure in a Liquid - Higher

 It is important to note that the pressure of a liquid varies at different depths.
 The pressure increases the deeper you go down.
+Upthrust force is also explained in this section to deepen the pupil's knowledge.
 Students in this section learn how to calculate the pressure of a liquid depending on the depth:

 pressure = height of column x density of the liquid x gravitational field strength